Last Updated on October 2, 2023 by Editorial Team

 The plan is created by a specific team of the child’s parent(s) and district personnel who are knowledgeable about the child’s condition.
 The document is reviewed every year.
 Modifications are done to keep up with the pace.
-It came a long way from the first time it was introduced in 1975.
-Let’s have a peak at how the things began.
+It has come a long way from the first time it was introduced in 1975.
+Let’s have a peek at how things began.

 History of IEP

 In 1986, the EHA was amended to Public Law 99-457 by Congress.
-By this, preschool children (age 3 to 5) with disability were also added to the Public Law 91-230 provisions.
-In the month of October of same year, President Reagan signed the Handicapped Children’s Protection Act, a law that considered the position of parents in development of IEP of the child.
+By this, preschool children (ages 3 to 5) with disabilities were also added to the Public Law 91-230 provisions.
+In the month of October of the same year, President Reagan signed the Handicapped Children’s Protection Act, a law that considered the position of parents in the development of the IEP of the child.

 Significant changes were applied to Public Law 94-142 in 1990.
 It was amended to Public Law 101-476.
 It was renamed to the Individuals with Disabilities Education Act or IDEA.
-Further, Congress made it mandatory for developing Individual Transition Plan (ITP) as a part of IEP to help him/her in the transition of post-secondary life.
-In June 1997, President Clinton announced key amendments in the act.
+Further, Congress made it mandatory to develop an Individual Transition Plan (ITP) as a part of IEP to help him/her in the transition to post-secondary life.
+In June 1997, President Clinton announced key amendments to the act.
 Public Law 105-017 ensures the same curriculum access to all the students.
-Use of Assitive Technology was emphasized.
+The use of Assistive Technology was emphasized.

 In December 2004, Public Law 108-446 was renamed to Individuals with Disabilities Education Improvement Act (IDEIA).
 Early intervention and greater accountability in the area of assessment were emphasized.
 One of the key aspects of new regulations was the determination of the existence of a specific learning disability to be done by the child’s parents and a team of qualified professionals.